cloudbank-project/burnop/aws-ec2-start-stop.md

     * Tenancy: Shared.
 Cost of dedicated?
 Value of dedicated?
     * Elastic Inference (unchecked): Function?
 Cost?
 Value?
     * File system (un-used): What does this do?
+* Step 4 Add Storage
+    * Upped my may file system to 96GB
+        * For Joel: Adding additional EBS volumes raises questions
+        * Why add new volumes rather than just make the main volume large?
+        * Are there Snapshot differences?
+        * What is the performance hit for chosing encryption?
+Sub-options?
+Cost?
+        * ...and so on: There is a lot to unpack here
+* Step 5 Tags
+    * Notice the inheritance of tags across VMs, volumes and network interfaces: Nice feature
+    * For Joel: What sort of conventional wisdom exists for tagging practice?
+* Step 6 Configure Security Group
+    * Create new; name and description are defaults
+        * For Joel: How should we think about SGs?
+        * Selecting an existing one raises the question: Who or what if anything is using this SG?
+        * It would seem I have a vast army of Zombie SGs
+    * Type SSH
+    * Protocol TCP
+    * Port Range 22
+    * Source Description Custom 0.0.0.0/0
+    * Description: Default text
+    * Add Rule: No rules added
+        * For Joel: Let's review all of these!
+        * Edit the SG on the fly?
+Or after launch?
+* Step 7 Review
+    * No changes
+    * Click Launch
+    * Pop up: Generate new PEM file, download: This will need to be permission-modified `chmod 400 file.pem`
+    * Launch

+The instance started up; and I immediately stopped it.
+There will be a pause before I can continue working on it.
+I'l re-start it then.